s0rg/fantasyname/README.md

 # fantasyname

-This is a golang implementation of [name generator described at RinkWorks](http://rinkworks.com/namegen/)
+This is a golang implementation of [name generator described at RinkWorks](http://rinkworks.com/namegen/), its based on [https://github.com/skeeto/fantasyname](https://github.com/skeeto/fantasyname) code.

 # example